-On our final day, we had to check out by noon, but since our train didn’t leave until 8:30 that night, Hotel Mundial was kind enough to hold our bags for us so we wouldn't have to drag them around the city all day.
+On our final day in Buenos Aires, we had to check out of Hotel Mundial by noon.
+Since our train back to Córdoba wasn’t until 8:30 p.m., the hotel kindly held our bags for us so we wouldn’t have to lug them around the city all day.

-We needed to charge our phones and MP3 players so that we’d have something to keep us entertained on our long train ride back to Cordoba, but the plugs we brought were incompatible.
-So, we asked around and learned that a lot of the electronic mom and pop shops around the city are owned by members of the Asian community.
-There are a lot more Asians in Buenos Aires than in Cordoba, which meant there were Asian buffet restaurants like in the States.
-As tempted as we were to eat in one, we decided not to eat at an Asian buffet because we were going to be stuck on a train for 21 hours.
-We didn’t want to eat too heavy for the trip back.
+We needed to charge our phones and MP3 players for the long train ride ahead, but unfortunately, the plugs we brought didn’t work with the outlets.
+After asking around, we learned that many of the small electronics shops in the city are owned by members of the Asian community.
+We also noticed there were significantly more Asians in Buenos Aires than in Córdoba—enough that there were Asian buffet restaurants, much like the ones we’re used to seeing in the States.
+As tempting as it was to stop and eat at one, we decided against it.
+With 21 hours on a train ahead of us, we didn’t want to eat anything too heavy.

 http://es.wikipedia.org/wiki/Ley_Antiterrorista_Argentina